sborodach/capstone_2/README.md

     - **Vietnam**
     - **Marco** Guido de Marco President of the UN General Assembly in 1990
     - **Cueller** Javier Pérez de Cuéllar was the Secratary General of the UN from '82-'91
+    - **detente** Most often, the term is used for a phase of the Cold War.
+It was the policy of relaxing tensions between the Soviet Union and the West, as promoted by Richard Nixon, Henry Kissinger and Leonid Brezhnev, between 1969 and 1974.
+    - **Cyprus**
+    - **Waldheim** Kurt Waldheim, Secratary General of the UN from '72-'81
+    - **425 & 1978** Security Council Resolution 425 in 1978
+    -

 racist, domination,
 sustainable,